-Genesee 3 is a 516 MW supercritical coal power facility, that has 100% natural gas co-fire capabilities, located adjacent to Genesee 1 and 2 near Warburg, Alberta, which was commissioned in 2005.
+Genesee 3 is a 525 MW supercritical coal power facility, that has 100% natural gas co-fire capabilities, located adjacent to Genesee 1 and 2 near Warburg, Alberta, which was commissioned in 2005.
 Genesee 3 is 100% owned and operated by Capital Power as of October 1, 2019.
-Genesee 3 uses supercritical technology to achieve greater fuel efficiency and lower CO2, NO_x and SO2 emissions per MW than conventional subcritical pulverized coal technologies.
-In 2022, Genesee 3 completed all necessary modifications to operate as a 100% dual fuel natural gas and coal facility.
+Genesee 3 uses supercritical technology to achieve greater fuel efficiency and lower CO_2 , NO_x and SO_2 emissions per MW than conventional subcritical pulverized coal technologies.
+In 2022, Genesee 3 completed all necessary modifications to operate as a 100% dual fuel natural gas and coal facility with a full transition to natural gas in May 2023.
 Once operating as a 100% gas facility, the heat rate of the unit will be increased by 1.5% and the net output capability will be increased to 480 MW.
 Due to MSSC limitations by the AESO, the net output of Genesee 3 will remain unchanged at 466 MW until the MSSC limit has increased.